MicrosoftDocs/quantum-docs/articles/azure-quantum-glossary.md

 ## Global phase

 When two [states](xref:microsoft.quantum.glossary-qdk#quantum-state) are identical up to a multiple of a complex number $e^{i\phi}$, they are said to differ up to a global phase.
-Unlike local phases, global phases cannot be observed through any [measurment](xref:microsoft.quantum.glossary-qdk#measurement).
+Unlike local phases, global phases cannot be observed through any [measurement](xref:microsoft.quantum.glossary-qdk#measurement).
 For more information, see [The Qubit](xref:microsoft.quantum.concepts.qubit).

 ## Hadamard

 The Hadamard operation (also referred to as the Hadamard gate or transform) acts on a single [qubit](xref:microsoft.quantum.glossary-qdk#qubit) and puts it in an even [superposition](xref:microsoft.quantum.glossary-qdk#superposition) of $\ket{0}$ or $\ket{1}$ if the qubit is initially in the $\ket{0}$ state.
 In Q#, this operation is applied by the pre-defined [`H`](xref:Microsoft.Quantum.Intrinsic.H) operation.

+## Hybrid quantum computing

+The tight integration of classical and quantum processes and architectures.
+Models of hybrid quantum computing are [batch hybrid](#batch-hybrid-quantum-computing), [iterative hybrid](#iterative-hybrid-quantum-computing), [integrated hybrid](#integrated-hybrid-quantum-computing), and [distributed hybrid](#distributed-hybrid-quantum-computing).
+For more information, see [Introduction to hybrid quantum computing](xref:icrosoft.quantum.overview.hybrid).

 ## Immutable

 A variable whose value cannot be changed.
 An immutable variable in Q# is created using the `let` keyword.
 To declare variables that *can* be changed, use the [mutable](xref:microsoft.quantum.glossary-qdk#immutable) keyword to declare and the `set` keyword to modify the value.

+## Iterative hybrid quantum computing

+A model of [hybrid quantum computing](#hybrid-quantum-computing) where the classical compute resides in the cloud, resulting in lower latency and repeated execution of a quantum circuit with different parameters.
+Quantum jobs can be grouped in [sessions](#sessions), allowing for longer runs and prioritized access to quantum hardware.

+## Integrated hybrid quantum computing

+A model of [hybrid quantum computing](#hybrid-quantum-computing) where the classical and quantum processors are physically close, allowing classical computations to be performed while physical qubits are coherent.
+Integrated hybrid makes use of [mid-circuit measurement](#mid-circuit-measurement) and [qubit reuse](#qubit-reuse).

 ## Job

 A [program](#quantum-program), [problem](#quantum-inspired-optimization-problem), or application, submitted to Azure Quantum for processing by an Azure Quantum [provider](#provider).

+## Logical qubit

+Logical qubits are created by grouping together multiple physical qubits to encode and protect quantum information.
+They are used to make quantum hardware more robust against errors and noise.

 ## Measurement

 A manipulation of a [qubit](xref:microsoft.quantum.glossary-qdk#qubit) (or set of qubits) that yields the result of an observation, in effect obtaining a classical bit.
 For more information, see [The Qubit](xref:microsoft.quantum.concepts.qubit#measuring-a-qubit).

+## Mid-circuit measurement

+The process of performing quantum state measurements at various points during the execution of the program, rather than only at the end.
+This allows for making decisions by the classical program about the circuit flow.
+Closely related to [Qubit reuse](#qubit-reuse).

 ## Mutable